bennycode/coinbase-pro-node/README.md

 ### Demos

 All [demo scripts][3] are executable from the root directory.
-If you want to use specific credentials with a demo script, simply add a `.env` file to the root of this package to [modify environment variables](https://github.com/motdotla/dotenv#usage) used in [init-client.ts](https://github.com/bennyn/coinbase-pro-node/blob/master/src/demo/init-client.ts).
+If you want to use specific credentials with a demo script, simply add a `.env` file to the root of this package to [modify environment variables](https://github.com/motdotla/dotenv/tree/v8.2.0#usage) used in [init-client.ts](https://github.com/bennyn/coinbase-pro-node/blob/master/src/demo/init-client.ts).

 ```bash
 npx ts-node ./src/demo/dump-candles.ts
 ```

+**Tip:** There is a [.env.defaults](https://github.com/bennyn/coinbase-pro-node/blob/master/.env.defaults) file which serves as a template.
+Just remove its `.defaults` extension and enter your credentials to get started.
+Do not commit this file (or your credentials) to any repository!

 ### Real-world examples